-Liverpool City Region Combined Authority has an ambition for the City Region to become the most progressive and inclusive economy in Europe.
+We, Growth Platform, share the Liverpool City Region Combined Authority's ambition for the City Region to become the most progressive and inclusive economy in Europe.
 We expect all our investments to demonstrate how they can contribute towards developing this economy.
 We will not fund a project that has no ambition to deliver social value in the City Region and we advise you to consider fully how your organisation and/or innovation project aligns with our ambition of a fairer, more inclusive economy.